RafaelMurad/job-hunting-assistant/docs/SECURITY_AUDIT.md

 ## 4. API Security Issues

-### 4.1 No Rate Limiting (HIGH)
+### 4.1 Rate Limiting (PARTIALLY RESOLVED in v1.1)

 **Current State:**

-- tRPC endpoints have no rate limiting
-- API routes have no request throttling
-- AI operations have no usage caps
+- Rate limiting middleware exists for general, AI, and upload traffic
+- Current implementation is in-memory and best-effort for serverless

 **Risk:**